pipx : life saver

 When you switch Python version via changing directory or activating a virtualenv, you loose global binary helpers.
 All of the binary/executables are isolated and you can not access those tools on a global scope.

-My global Python version is set on ~/.bashrc
+My global Python version is set on ~/.bashrc.
+Without activating any

 previously installed binaries were almost impossible until pipx.